The Beyoncé Experience: Critical reception

 "It's not for nothing that they call this show 'The Beyonce Experience.'
 Like the summer blockbuster movies crowding theater screens, this tour by the pop/R&B icon resembles not so much a concert as a series of thrillingly staged set pieces.
 It's safe to say that her fans will not be disappointed by the two-hour extravaganza.
 From the diva-style opening, when she rises from beneath the stage amidst a blinding sparkler display, to the final audience sing-along on the female-empowering hit 'Irreplaceable,' the star delivers a crowd-pleasing spectacle that offers as much visual as musical stimulation."

 Commercial performance

-In October 2009, when Knowles was chosen for the Woman of the Year Award presented by Billboard magazine, the gross from her tours was revealed.
+In October 2009, when Beyoncé was chosen for the Woman of the Year Award presented by Billboard magazine, a partial gross of the tour was revealed.
 Between April 21 and September 8, 2007 it was reported to the magazine that The Beyoncé Experience grossed $24.9 million and 272,521 fans attended the twenty nine shows which were submitted to the boxscore at that time.
 The highest-grossing concert of the tour was at the Madison Square Garden in New York City, New York with $2,744,345.
 The concert that garnered the most number of attendees was at Fort Bonifacio in Taguig, Philippines on November 7, 2007 with total of 70,000 people in attendance.